 What is an Audit?

-Audit is an evaluation of organization’s systems, processes, controls, and of course accounting records.
+An audit is an evaluation of an organization’s systems, processes, controls, and of course accounting records.
 It can be conducted internally or by external audit firms.
 Auditing is also governed by International Standards on Auditing (ISA), International Accounting Standards (IAS), and International Financial Reporting Standards (IFRS).
 Other essential characteristics of an audit are as follows:

 - Performed by competent individuals independent from operations or processes;